Photo: Mervi Kunnasranta

 Photo: Hanne Kosonen

-• Fishing restrictions: The rate of fishing bycatch deaths of pups has decreased since the introduction of fishing restrictions.
-As net fishing is the biggest threat for the Saimaa ringed seal, we provide guidance in fishing activities and, with the donation funds, give out fish traps to the fishers who have voluntarily gotten rid of their fishing nets.
+• Fishing restrictions: The rate of fishing bycatch deaths of pups has decreased since the introduction of fishing restrictions on the Saimaa ringed seal distribution area.
+However, as net fishing continues to cause the biggest single threat for the Saimaa ringed seal, we demand more extensive fishing restrictions on Lake Saimaa and provide guidance in fishing activities.

-• The stopper: Fish traps can also be dangerous for the ringed seal.
-A special stopper prevents the funnel of the fish trap from expanding to over 15 centimetres, so that the pup doesn’t die by swimming into the fish trap.
-We provide stoppers* with the money from donations and instruct people on their use.
+• The stopper*: A special stopper must be attached to the funnel of a fish trap with a wide and loose opening, to prevent the funnel from expanding to over 15 centimetres, so that the pup doesn’t die by swimming into the fish trap.
+We instruct people on how to make a fish trap’s loose opening seal-safe.

 • Nesting peace: Tranquillity is essential for the Saimaa ringed seal during its nesting period from December to April, especially during mild winters with little snow.